ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Jan-Eirik_Welle_Skaar/Jan-Eirik_Welle_Skaar_profile_analysis.md

 3. Suggest research directions
 4. Recommend collaboration possibilities
 5. Propose a symposium participation strategy
-6. Develop a personalized roadmap
+6. Design a development roadmap
-7. Suggest ways to integrate Active Inference into their work
+7. Suggest Active Inference integration approaches

-Would you be able to share any additional information about Jan-Eirik Welle Skaar?
+Would you be able to share any additional information about Jan-Eirik Welle Skaar to help create a more detailed profile analysis?